 The funds are invested in a number of major projects in diversified sectors such as energy, transport, information and telecommunications, and water and sanitation.
 Harith recently added health as a sector.
 PAIDF is supported by African capital raised from state pension funds, development finance institutions, top investment banks and financial institutions.

-“Our mission is to find commercial solutions to overcome development challenges.”
+“Our mission is to find commercial solutions to overcome development challenges in Africa.”